-Taking over an existing business has various advantages over setting up a new one.
+Taking over an existing business has various advantages over setting up a new one from scratch.

-The business's new owner can, for example, retain existing market share, develop a simpler business plan based on pre-existing data and avoid administrative procedures.
-The new owner can also draw on the business's past experience and an established customer network, and gain better overall knowledge of the business sector.
+The company’s new owner may, for example, maintain the existing market share and develop a simpler business plan based on existing information, thus avoiding administrative procedures.
+The new owner can also draw on the company’s past experience and on an established customer network, acquiring better overall knowledge of the business sector.

-Before taking over a business it is important to ascertain its value and obtain all the necessary information; it is possible to obtain title searches and accounts from the Italian Chambers of Commerce.
+Before taking over a business it is important to ascertain its value and to get all the necessary information.
+For this purpose, it is possible to obtain title searches and financial statements of the company from the Italian Camere di Commercio.

-Above all for transactions involving medium-to-large-sized companies, it is necessary to perform a thorough due diligence analysis, which verifies tax compliance, any contentious issues (whether related to tax or employee-related), etc. For this purpose, it is also possible to request a Tax Clearance Certificate under Article 14 of Italian Legislative Decree 472/97, with which ongoing disputes, or those which have already been settled but in which debts have not been paid out.
+Above all for transactions involving medium-to-large-sized companies, it is necessary to carry out careful due diligence, through which one can discover whether there are any outstanding tax liabilities and pending litigation (concerning tax and employment matters.
+For this purpose, it is also possible to request from the Agenzia delle Entrate a Tax Clearance Certificate. (under Article 14 of Italian Legislative Decree 472/97), through which one can check on pending contestations and those which have already been settled but whose liabilities are still outstanding.

 Retiring business owners need to plan the transfer of their business in advance.